 - Go to the bathroom at the same time every day.
 Your body will get used to going at that time.
 If you feel like you need to go, though, do not put it off.

 - Try to use the bathroom 5 to 15 minutes after meals.
 After breakfast is a good time to go.
 That’s when the reflexes in your colon are strongest.

 - Exercise, if you can.
 Walking is an excellent form of exercise.

-- Docusate sodium (Colace®) 100 mg.
-Take _____ capsules _____ times a day.
-This is a stool softener that causes few side effects.
+- Docusate sodium (Colace®).
+This is a stool softener (medication that makes your bowel movements softer) that causes few side effects.
+You can use it to help prevent constipation.
 Do not take it with mineral oil.

-As you’re healing from your surgery, you may feel a variety of different sensations in your arm, chest, or chest wall.
-Tenderness, numbness, and twinges are common examples.
-You may also feel the sensation of liquid trickling down your arm, when there no actual liquid.
-This is a result of your nerves being cut.
+As you’re healing from your surgery, you may feel many different sensations in your arm, chest, or chest wall.
+You may feel sensations such as tenderness, numbness, twinges, or all 3.
+You may also feel the sensation of liquid going down your arm when there’s no actual liquid.
+This can happen because your nerves were cut during surgery.

 After your mastectomy, you may also feel like your breast or nipple is still present.
 This is called a phantom sensation.

 These sensations usually come and go, and often get better within the first few months after surgery.
 Some sensations may last months, or even 5 years or longer.
 This is because the nerves are the slowest part of your body to heal.
 Most people say that the sensations are not severe or distressing.

 Because of the change in sensation, do not put anything hot or cold (such as hot water bottles, heating pads, or ice packs) directly on your surgical site.

 As you continue to heal, you may feel scar tissue along your incision site(s).
 It will feel hard.
 This is common, and it will soften over the next few months.